fangwei123456/spikingjelly/docs/source/tutorials/en/distributed_training.rst

 x CP2, plus FP8 TP4, PP4, and CP4.
 Every case produced finite loss and gradients
 and nonzero gradients in the SNN modules.
-Under a 7-GiB memory budget, the planner selected TP4, SpikingJelly memopt, and MCore selective ``core_attn`` recomputation; two training steps used 6.28 GiB.
+Under a 7-GiB memory budget, the planner selected TP4, SpikingJelly memopt, and MCore selective ``core_attn`` recomputation.
+The 6.28 GiB figure is the static planning input; forcing this plan for two training steps reached about 7.26 GiB/GPU in practice.
 A TP2 x PP2 sharded model/optimizer checkpoint also resumed successfully from step 1 to step 2.

 Distributed inference benchmarks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~